bjatkin/golf-engine/README.md

 ### TODO
 ---
-* Add last 4 color pallets
+* Use all 8 colors on the loading animation to make the fading nicer
-* Fix color pallet swapping caused by the startup anim
+* Fix color pallet swapping caused by the startup anim (allow the user to set the pallets)
+* Default to the black and gray pallets
+* Clean up startup code
 * Create and example golang server for using this framework for playing games online
 * Build out the readme so there is good documentation for the API
 * Add instructions for installing and playing the golf examples